 d) The STA chooses a random number m from [0, TI].

-e) The STA chooses a random number l from [0, L], where , 0 is the first authentication control slot.
+e) The STA chooses a random number l from [0, L], where L= bi/Tac, 0 is the first authentication control slot, and bi is the beacon interval.

 f) The STA may initiate normal EDCA access procedures for the transmission of the Authentication

-Request frame beginning at the authentication control slot l in the BI m, where m=0 is the current BI.
+Request frame beginning at the authentication control slot l in the beacon interval m, where m=0 is the current beacon interval.

 Note: the red boxed formula above is removed and replaced with the red text formula.
 I didn’t know how else to show this in this document.